 There is no additional charge for the assistance you need out of the car.
-If you travel for sightseeing, the meter starts when you ride and stops when you arrive at the sites you visit.
+If you travel for sightseeing, the meter starts when the car starts and stops when arriving at a site you visit.

 Akio Nakata is the manager and a driver of the Let's Go Taxi.

 I started the Let's Go taxi service on February 2011 at the age of 36.
 Before that, I worked at a senior care center for one year and drove a taxi at a taxi company for the following two years.
 So I was trained as a caregiver and a professional driver, also I have an experience of guiding sightseeing tours in Kyoto and Osaka for almost 100 times.